 Is US Concealed Carry online legit?

 There are many scams online which ask the users to submit documents and pay fees to get the license.
-They also offer an online safety training program to issue the required form with applying for concealed carry.
+They also offer an online safety training program to issue the required form for applying for concealed carry.
 This is a fraud that no one should believe in.
 There are online issuing authorities of concealed carry licenses for which the official websites of each state can be visited.

 Currently, only a few States offer this facility, and it is best to visit in person to obtain the conceal carry license after completing all the requirements.
 Further guidance is also provided by the police department according to the State laws when a person visits the regional office or tax collector’s office.